They're a Weird Mob (film): Development

 They're a Weird Mob was optioned in 1959 by Gregory Peck with him to direct but not appear, but he could not come up with a workable screenplay.
 Michael Powell first read the novel in London in 1960 and wanted to turn it into a film but Peck had the rights.
-Powell obtained them three years later and brought in his long-time collaborator Emeric Pressburger, who wrote the screenplay under the pseudonym "Richard Imrie."
+Powell obtained them three years later."

 Finance

 The film was one of a series of movies financed together by Rank and the NFFC. £166,925 of the budget came from the NFFC and Rank, the rest from the production company Williamson-Powell International Films.

 Casting

 Walter Chiari had previously visited Australia during the filming of On the Beach (1959), which starred his then-girlfriend Ava Gardner.
 Claire Dunne was working as a weather girl when cast in the female lead.

 It was one of Muriel Steinbeck's last acting roles.

 Shooting

 The film started filming in October 1965 and was shot at a number of locations in the area of Sydney: